OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 - Value (after the "=" character).

-I.e., only changed values are exported; each variable is exported as a single line, which is convenient for reading and writing to log file.
+I.e., only changed values are exported; each variable is exported as a single line, which is convenient for reading and writing to a log file.

-Now we need to configure exporting data to database.
+Now we need to configure exporting data to a database.
 For that, go to the "Modules-Data Export" page (Fig.6)

 Fig.6.
 OPC ODBC.Selecting data export modules.

 Here you can activate the DDE server module to make sure that the data is ready for exporting.
 Activate the module on the list and then click "OK" to apply changes.
-Then open this page again and select the DDE server module on the list and then click "Configure".
+Then open this page again and select the DDE server module on the list and then click the "Configure" button.
 In the window that appears, the "Active items" tab should display the variables that were added earlier (Fig.7).

 Fig.7.
 OPC ODBC.
 Active variable.

 Fig.8.
 OPC ODBC.
-Configuring export to database.
+Configuring export to a database.

 On the first page (Fig.9) do the following:

 - Select the name for the ODBC connection.
 If no existing ODBC connection is available, you can create one in the ODBC connections system manager by clicking on the "Options" button and then clicking "Refresh";